nismod/git-novice/_includes/slides/08-collab.md

 ---

-For the next step, get into pairs.
-One person will be the "Owner" and the other will be the "Collaborator".
-The goal is that the Collaborator add changes into the Owner's repository.
-We will switch roles at the end, so both persons will play Owner and Collaborator.
+## Setup in Pairs

-The Owner needs to give the Collaborator access.
+* The Owner needs to give the Collaborator access.
+* On GitHub
-On GitHub, click the settings button on the right, then select Collaborators, and enter your partner's username.
+    * click the _Settings_ button on the right of the screen,
+    * then select _Collaborators_  and enter your partner's username.

 ![Adding Collaborators on GitHub](../fig/github-add-collaborators.png)